-The Forum is designed to provide opportunities for a highly select group of young space scientists from China and the United States to discuss their research activities in an intimate and collegial environment at meetings to be held in China and the United States.
+The National Space Science Center of the Chinese Academy of Sciences and the Space Studies Board of U.S. National Academy of Sciences’ National Research Council are pleased to invite applications for the 2015-16 Forum for New Leaders in Space Science.
+The Forum, initiated in 2014, is designed to provide opportunities for a highly select group of young Earth and space scientists from China and the United States to discuss their research activities in an intimate and collegial environment at meetings to be held in China and the United States.

 The goals of the Forum are threefold:

-1. To identify and highlight the research achievements of the best and brightest young scientists currently working at the frontiers of their respective disciplines;
+- To identify and highlight the research achievements of the best and brightest young scientists currently working at the frontiers of their respective disciplines;

-Participants will be selected by an international Program Committee appointed by the NSSC and SSB.
-The travel and subsistence costs for U.S. participants will be paid by the NRC.
+The 1st and 2nd Forums were held in China and the USA in May and November, 2014, respectively.
+The 3rd Forum will be held, in Shanghai, China, on 9-10 October, 2015 and the 4th Forum will be held in Irvine, California, USA on 16-17 May, 2016.
+The scientific scope of the 2015-2016 session is limited to the studies of planetary bodies in the solar system and Earth science from space.
+Both events will include focused presentations by young scientists, topical presentations by senior scientists and group discussions.
+Participants will be selected by an international Program Committee.
+The travel and subsistence costs for U.S. participants will be paid by the National Research Council.
 Travel costs for Chinese participants will be paid by their own organizations.
 Three nights of local accommodation plus selected meals and transportation to/from the meeting site will be provided by the local host organization.

 The Forum is open to all active researchers meeting the following criteria:

-1. Hold an academic/research position at the postdoctoral level or above at a university or research institute in China or the United States;
+- Hold an academic/research position at the postdoctoral level or above at a university or research institute in China or the United States;

-2. Be no more than 40 years old on December 31, 2014;
+- Be no more than 40 years old on 30 June, 2016;

-3. Be sufficiently proficient in written and spoken English to be an active participant in high-level scientific discussions;
+- Be sufficiently proficient in written and spoken English to be an active participant in high-level scientific discussions;

-4. Be eligible to obtain the visa necessary to permit travel to China and the United States;
+- Be eligible to obtain the visa necessary to permit travel to China and the United States;

 How to Apply

-All applicants must submit the following documents (in PDF format and in English):
+All applicants must submit the following documents (in pdf format and in English):